LGBT-affirmative Mental Health Treatments (ESTEEM)

-LGB individuals disproportionately experience more depression, anxiety, and substance use problems compared to heterosexuals.
-The source of these disparities is often located in exposure to sexual minority stress (the stress associated with sexual orientation-related social disadvantage).
-Minority stress also drives young gay and bisexual men’s HIV transmission risk, which is increasing in this demographic group.
+LGBT individuals disproportionately experience more depression, anxiety, and substance use problems compared to heterosexual individuals.
+Our ESTEEM study is working to test an affirming therapy that addresses the way sexual minority stress (the stress associated with sexual orientation-related social disadvantage) effects the health of gay, bisexual, and queer men.
+Minority stress drives young gay and bisexual men’s HIV transmission risk, which is increasing in this demographic group.
 To this end, we have developed a cognitive behavioral intervention that aims to reduce co-occurring mental health problems, substance use, and HIV risk behaviors among young gay and bisexual men by targeting cognitive and affective minority stress processes.
 Having demonstrated preliminary efficacy in a small pilot study, the intervention is currently being evaluated in a NIH-funded randomized controlled trial in NYC and Miami.

 Pachankis, J. E., Hatzenbuehler, M. L., Rendina, H. J., Safren, S. A., & Parsons, J. T. (2015).
 LGB-affirmative cognitive behavioral therapy for young adult gay and bisexual men: A randomized controlled trial of a transdiagnostic minority stress approach.
 Journal of Consulting and Clinical Psychology, 83, 875-889.